Fraud or Unfair and Deceptive Trade Practices

 One of the most common examples of this is tacking on hidden fees or undisclosed charges.
 If a hotel advertises a certain nightly rate but fails to mention a required “resort fee,” there's an element of deception for consumers.

-This can also impact business owners who deal with vendors or contractors who have fixed their prices for a certain good or service.
+This can affect business owners who work with vendors or contractors that have set prices for a specific product or service.

 Commercial fraud